 Brokerage fees: $0 brokerage on US listed stocks.

 Deposit fees – eToro technically doesn’t have deposit fees, however since the entire platform only works in USD, anyone depositing funds which aren’t in USD are subject to a currency conversion fee.
-This is 0.5% for bank transfers, and 1% for other methods including PayPal or credit cards.
+This is 0.5% for bank transfers and 1.5% for other methods including PayPal or credit cards.
 You also will pay the spread on eToro’s currency conversion exchange rate.

 Inactivity fee – eToro charges a (USD) $10 inactivity fee if you do not log into your account for over 12 months.

-Cryptocurrency fee – More recently, eToro has moved into the cryptocurrency space and can provide customers with access to a ‘crypto wallet’ and crypto / fiat currency exchange platforms – eToro charge 5% brokerage on crypto transactions.
+Cryptocurrency fee – More recently, eToro has moved into the cryptocurrency space and can provide customers with access to a ‘crypto wallet’ and crypto / fiat currency exchange platforms – eToro charges 1% brokerage on crypto trading.

 eToro Customer support

 From all accounts, customer support from eToro is pretty poor.
-Phone support is not available in Australia and they do not have a live chat feature, however they have a customer support team which is available for email support around the clock.
-They do support multiple languages (English preferred) including English, French, Spanish, German and Italian, however their response time is usually a couple of days at best.
+Phone support is not available in Australia and they do not have a live chat feature, however, they have a customer support team that is available for email support around the clock.
+They do support multiple languages (English preferred) including English, French, Spanish, German, and Italian, however, their response time is usually a couple of days at best.

 How to sign up and trade with eToro

 Trading with eToro is easy, and they make the sign up process very simple.
-You can sign up for a Retail or for a Professional account – A Retail account is brokerage free, however a Professional account will let you trade CFDs at up to 400:1 leverage.
+You can sign up for a Retail or a Professional account – Retail investor accounts are brokerage free, however a Professional account will let you trade CFDs at up to 400:1 leverage.

 How to create an account with eToro